 The best hotels in the centre of Barcelona

-Silken offers you the finest hotels in the centre of Barcelona: Hotel Ramblas, Hotel Gran Havana, Hotel Concordia and lastly, in Sarrià, in a quieter area in one of the city's most exclusive districts, Hotel Sant Gervasi.
-All of them boast distinctive premises full of amenities, enabling visitors to enjoy an insuperable hotel experience, full of memorable details.
+Silken offers you the finest hotels: in the centre of Barcelona, Hotel Ramblas, and in Sarrià, in a quieter area in one of the city's most exclusive districts, Hotel Sant Gervasi.
+Both boast distinctive premises full of amenities, enabling visitors to enjoy an insuperable hotel experience, full of memorable details.